 Before you apply – find out about the job

 - Start by reading the job description and person specification.
 Speak to the graduate recruiter, or any contacts you have at the company, if there’s anything you want to clarify.
-Check if there is a TARGETjobs employer hub on the company.
+Check if there is a targetjobs employer profile on the company.

-- Get a broader feel for what life will be like in that type of job and for that sort of organisation, eg by reading our IT graduate views and business sectors.
-Use your university alumni network or personal contacts to speak to those working in similar roles.
+- Get a broader feel for what life will be like in that type of job and for that sort of organisation.
+For example, you could use your university alumni network or personal contacts to speak to those working in similar roles.

 - Find out more about the organisation, such as what types of clients it works with, where is it based and what types of projects it takes on.

 - Read our article on how to research a company for a graduate technology job.

 Before you apply – how to track down the information you need

 Amelia Scott, graduate recruitment manager at PA Consulting, comments: ‘One of the main reasons I ask this question is to find out if the candidate has fully researched the role and understands what they’re applying for.’